Improwised/jovVix/README.md

 <br><br>

-# Contributing to Quiz app:
+# Contributing to Jovvix:
 - You can see the contribution guidelines here : [CONTRIBUTING.md](./CONTRIBUTING.md)

 <br><br>

 # Code of Conduct:
 - This platforms also provides the [Code of Conduct](./CODE_OF_CONDUCT.md)

 <br><br>

 # Developer

   ## Guide:
- If you're a developer looking to contribute or modify the quiz app, here is a brief guide to get started:
+ If you're a developer looking to contribute or modify Jovvix, here is a brief guide to get started:
   [Getting started](#getting-started-for-local-setup-from-source) OR, you could just docker-compose up

   ### Code Structure Overview: